r33zA/r33zAs-pihole-whitelist/README.md

 **!** This now also removes the default adlists.list to use only <https://dbl.oisd.nl> for my preferred setup.
+**!** This now adds mmotti's regex file - https://github.com/mmotti/pihole-regex